lmponcio/Django-Issue-Tracker/README.md

 As of today I start this project.
 I decided to write an SRS and follow it in sprints until project completion.

-Please see below the my SRS:
+Please see below my SRS for this Project:

 # Software Requirements Specification (SRS)